 The International Visiting Graduate Student (IVGS) acceptance process facilitates the acceptance of an international graduate student attending a university outside of Canada to participate in research activities at the University of Waterloo and be recognized as a legitimate visitor under the supervision of a University of Waterloo faculty member and academic unit.

-IVGS procedures and resources for faculty and department use are posted to the Graduate Studies Records Sharepoint.
+IVGS procedures and resources for faculty and department use are posted to the Graduate Studies Admissions SharePoint.
 Your nexus\WatIam User ID and password are required.

-For more information on the program, contact Audrey Sloboda.
+For more information on the IVGS program, contact Stephanie Forsyth.